 - If you have children, consider some of these Legal Resources.

-Please also see the Impact of Verbal and Emotional Abuse.
+Please also see Verbal Abuse.